 Running part of this code in a separate vat is my attempt to simulate running on a separate machine, though of course there are a few things that would be different in a real provisioner:

-The latter is trivial in the dummy provisioner case, when everything is running on the same machine, but Goblins has a trick up its sleeve that makes it possible across machines.
+The latter is trivial in the dummy provisioner case, when everything is running on the same machine, but Goblins gives us a trick up our sleeve that makes it possible across machines.
 If you have OCapN set up, you can serialize the reference to the hob-server reference as a sturdyref so you can send it over the network as a string.
 In a cloud provider that supports user data (Linode, for example), you can include the sturdyref in user data for the new instance.
 The code running on the remote machine can then enliven the sturdyref, turning it back into a live reference, after which point objects on each machine can send asynchronous messages to each other as usual.

 The dummy provisioning code that runs in the new vat doesn't do a whole lot; it looks like this: